WDOTS/gh-pages-example/README.md

 You can access the dev server by browsing to [http://localhost:3000](http://localhost:3000)

+Open dev tools in your browser of choice.
 Notice the error you are getting in the console:

 > hello.js:4 Uncaught SyntaxError: Unexpected token <